 File electronic Forms W-2VI, W-2GU, W-2AS, or W-2CM.
-File copy A of electronic (not magnetic media) Forms W-2VI, W-2GU, W-2AS, or W-2CM with the Social Security Administration.
+File copy A of electronic (not magnetic media or paper) Forms W-2VI, W-2GU, W-2AS, or W-2CM with the Social Security Administration.
+See the SSA Web Site at www.ssa.gov/employer for more information.